-Like us, school-kids still need the guidance of a skilled teacher.
-Teachers today, like all most other professions, must maintain and improve their teaching.
+School-kids also need the guidance of a skilled teacher.
+Teachers today, like all most other professionals, must maintain and improve their teaching.
 In other words, teachers must also remain learners if they want to remain teachers.
 There are many ways to do that these days.

 Teachers don’t have a lot of spare time to address these needs .
 RE@L has time and talent.
 We can fill that critical gap to assure that not only is the teaching effective, but so is the learning.
 How do we know how to do that?
 We talk to and take advice from the school kids.
-RE@L has their own helper, a “Spokes-kid,” named Sam.
+RE@L has their own helper, a young “Spokes-Kid,” named Sam.

 He’s like a spokesman, only a lot younger than most.
 He’s on his way to become more skilled in the area of STEM.
 EdTech has been a part of his entire learning life.
 He knows what works for kids and what doesn’t.
 He gives us advice that’s also helpful to teachers, kids and parents.
 Who knows better than a good learner what constitutes good teaching.
 Here’s a link to his most recent video for RE@L.

 No, technology will not replace teachers.
 But it sure can help them become better teachers.